marksherriff/cs3240-s25-website/final_exam.md

 ## Q: What do I need to bring?

 A writing implement that is visible upon the page, but crayons are generally a bad idea.
-Also, remember how much XP you already have before taking the final (i.e. it's good to know that you have 935 XP).
+Also, remember how much XP you already have before taking the final (i.e. it's good to know that you have, for example, 935 XP).
 We won't have that for you when you get here, but we will have the chart showing how much you need in order to get the next grade level.

 ## Q: I signed up for the final, but changed my mind.
 Do I need to do anything?